Why Are the Rich Getting $9.2 Million Government Handouts?

 And the unified tax credit is cold hard cash.
 This is the best type of handout to have!
 The wealthy can spend their $4.6 million as they please: they don't have to use it to pay for food, education, medical care or to even pay for a farm or business.
 And there is certainly no work requirement, as there is for the child tax credit.
 It is a free gift from the Republican Party.

 Work Is the Most Heavily Taxed Form of Income

 The tax code provides many provisions benefiting the wealthy.
 I have only scratched the surface in this article.
 But I will point out another simple example.
 A married couple filing jointly could earn more than $100,000 in qualified dividends without paying a single penny in federal taxes, including employment taxes.
 And to earn at least $100,000 in qualified dividends, that couple would need to own about $5 million of stocks.
-People who work, by contrast, would probably have to pay at least $30,000 in taxes, including employment taxes on earnings of about $100,000.
+People who work, by contrast, would likely pay at least $30,000 in taxes, including employment taxes on earnings of about $100,000.
 Not only would they pay much more in federal taxes, but they would pay more state and local taxes, since most states and localities also tax work more than other forms of income.
 So we can conclude that the wealthy couple earning $100,000 of qualified dividends is receiving a government handout of at least $30,000 every single year!
 And what problem was the government trying to solve when they decided to give this very generous tax break to people who are fairly well off.